Kaʻimi Fairbairn: Professional career

+2016 season

+Fairbairn spent all of the 2016 season on injured reserve with an injured quadriceps.
+As a result the Texans signed former San Diego Chargers kicker Nick Novak, who played the entire season with the team.

+2017 season

-In 2017, Fairbairn was named the Texans' starting kicker over Nick Novak.
+In 2017, Fairbairn was named the Texans' starting kicker over Novak.
 Fairbairn had attempted all of the team's field goals during the preseason, and he had a stronger leg and deeper kickoffs than the incumbent.
 During a Week 4 57–14 victory over the Tennessee Titans, Fairbairn converted six-of-seven extra points and all three field goal attempts.
 As a rookie, he converted 32 of 35 extra point attempts and 20 of 25 field goal attempts.